stereolabs/zed-multi-camera/README.md

 ## Run the program

+- Navigate to the build directory and launch the executable file
-Open a terminal in the 'build' directory and execute the following command:
+- Or open a terminal in the build directory and run the sample :

-    ./ZED\ Multi\ Input
+       ./ZED\ Multi\ Camera

 ## How it works